Posted on Leave a comment

 I also read the relationships between dates by adding them together, as if they were musical chords.
 My father was born on the 29th, which in tarot reduces to 11, XI – La Force, whom I associate with Artemis, a goddess of the moon, the wild, and the hunt.
 The resemblance is uncanny to what my father stood for and the things that were important to him.
 He died on the 26th, which, as I mentioned above, reduces to 8, VIII – La Justice, Themis.
 When I combine the two numbers, 29 plus 26 becomes 55, and 55 reduces to 10, X – La Roue de Fortune, the turning Wheel of fate.
 I link this card to the Moirai.
 This simple addition tells a story.
 It feels as if the Fates were calling him home, not as punishment, not as reward, but as allotment, as a portion, as a turn of the Wheel that arrives when its time arrives.

-In the last weeks of his life, when I visited him in the hospital and in other places, he had a saying he liked to repeat, half amused and half solemn, as if he had borrowed it from a deeper room in the world.
+In the last weeks of his life, when I visited him in the hospital and in other places, he had a saying he liked to repeat, half amused and half solemn, as if he had borrowed it from a deeper room in the library of the world.
 “We each have a card, like a calling card.
 We are born with some minutes loaded onto it.
 When the minutes are gone, we have to go.”

 Around that day, the larger time also spoke in my private Tarot de Marseille language:

-- The month was 12.
+• The month was 12.
 It carried XII – Le Pendu, the Hanged Man, whom I associate with Orpheus.
 Inversion: the world turned upside down so it can be seen from the other side.
 Orpheus does not descend with weapons; he descends with song.

-- The year reduces to 9, VIIII – L’Hermite, the Hermit, whom I link to Chronos, time itself.
+• The year reduces to 9, VIIII – L’Hermite, the Hermit, whom I link to Chronos, time itself.
 The Hermit carries a lantern.
 He does not rush.
 He witnesses.

-- Under that slow witnessing, as we were in a year marked by 25, two plus five equals seven, I felt the undertone of VII – Le Chariot, Apollo, the sun god: direction, clarity, forward motion even when the road is dark.
+• Under that slow witnessing, as we were in a year marked by 25, two plus five equals seven, I felt the undertone of VII – Le Chariot, Apollo, the sun god: direction, clarity, forward motion even when the road is dark.

 Justice.
 The Hanged Man.
 The Hermit.
 The Chariot.